mercadopago/devsite-docs/guides/additional-content/security/oauth/best-practices.en.md

 ![oauth_grant_type](/images/oauth/oauth_granttype_v2.png)

-## Using the `state` field
+## Using the `state` field in the `authorization code` request

-To increase the security of the integration, we recommend including the `state` parameter to ensure that the response belongs to a request initiated by the same application.
+To enhance integration security, we recommend including the `state` parameter in the `authorization code` request flow.
+This way, you can ensure that the response belongs to a request initiated by the same application.

 Note that the `redirect_uri` must be a static URL.
 In case you want to send parameters at this URL, use `state` to send this information.
 Otherwise, the call will receive an error response if the `redirect_uri` does not exactly match the one configured in the application.